El botones Sacarino: Publication

 That similarity was reduced in 1966 with the introduction of a new original character, the Director (el Dire), who received orders from the President (el Presi).
 The dynamic of the series also changed, as it was usually the President being harmed by the consequences of Sacarino's actions and ideas, with the Director being mistakenly blamed for them (Sacarino still maintained the sympathy of the readers, because his gaffes were unintentional and because the Director was very despotic with his employees).
 The strips were then two pages long.

 In 1973, Sacarino became the main character of the magazine Tío Vivo.
-In 1975, there were two short lived magazines named after him "Sacarino" and "Super Sacarino".
+In 1975, there were two short-lived magazines named after him "Sacarino" and "Super Sacarino".

 After 1980, Ibáñez did no longer drew the series, all strips after this date are from other Bruguera authors, most of them uncredited.
+The series was discontinued in 1982.